vuinguyen/NameThatPet-ObjC-Swift/README.md

 your new Swift files.

-You can see an example of this where the `animalImageView` property in the `ViewController.h` file is made accessible to the `ViewController.swift` file.
+You can see an example of this where the `animalImageView` property in the `MainViewController.h` file is made accessible to the `MainViewController.swift` file.

 Use the following as a resource for additional info: https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift